cbacelete/cbacelete/README.md

 ### 💻 About Me
 * 🎓 Graduated in **Computer Engineering** at PUC Minas.
 * 🚀 Working as a developer since 2020, focusing on continuous growth and code quality.
-* 🎯 **Tech Stack & Interests:** Java, Spring Boot, Angular, TypeScript, Flutter, and Distributed Systems.
+* 🎯 **Tech Stack & Interests:** Java, Spring Boot, Angular, TypeScript, Flutter and Distributed Systems.

 ---